corinnabolon/Keepr/README.md

 <b>Installing Docker</b>

-Windows:<br>
-Download the Docker Desktop installer from the official Docker website and follow the installation instructions.
-Once installed, Docker Desktop should be running, and you can access it from the system tray.<br>
-macOS:<br>
+Windows / macOS:<br>
-Download the Docker Desktop installer from the official Docker website and follow the installation instructions.
+Download the Docker Desktop installer from <a href="https://www.docker.com/">the official Docker website</a> and follow the installation instructions.<br>
-Once installed, Docker Desktop should be running, and you can access it from the menu bar.<br>
 Linux:<br>
 Follow the installation instructions for Docker on your specific Linux distribution.
-You can find installation instructions on the Docker documentation website.<br>
+You can find installation instructions on <a href="https://docs.docker.com/desktop/install/linux-install/">the Docker documentation website</a>.<br>

 After installing Docker, ensure it's running and accessible from the command line by running <b>docker --version</b>.